Buying a New Condo vs Resale Condo

 For condos that are under construction, borrowers generally refrain from refinancing their loan before obtaining TOP.
 This is because existing bank will charge a cancellation fee on the undisbursed loan.
 This can be a hefty sum to pay if the property is at the initial construction stage where majority of the loan is not disbursed yet.

-After property obtain TOP, there is a last portion of loan that will only draw down within one year.
+After a condo has reached TOP, there is a last portion of loan that will only draw down within one year.
 At this point, refinancing may be considered as most of the loan is drawn down and the cancellation fee is relatively lower.

 On the other hand, for resale properties, cancellation fee is not a concern as the loan is fully disbursed on completion date.
 Borrowers can consider refinancing their loan as long as the loan is out of lock-in period to avoid penalty.